Exercise to Prevent Stroke

 High blood pressure, atherosclerosis (fatty buildups in the arteries), and atrial fibrillation (which may cause blood clots in the heart that can travel to the brain) are all conditions that can contribute to a stroke.
 That’s why the National Stroke Association recommends the following guidelines to help prevent strokes:

 - Know your blood pressure.
-If you’re blood pressure is high, work with your doctor to keep it under control.
+If your blood pressure is high, work with your doctor to keep it under control.
 Have your blood pressure checked at least once per year or more often if you have high blood pressure.

 - Find out if you have atrial fibrillation (AF).
 Your doctor can detect AF by carefully checking your pulse.
 If you have it, work with your doctor to help manage it.